 Private duty is currently the primary way in-home, non-skilled care is delivered in the US and we know at some time we would have to revisit servicing this market.
-With the software system tested and well established, Keep Safe Care Direct is in a strong position to offer a disruptive solution addressing the private duty franchise market.
+With the software system tested and well established, Keep Safe Care is in a strong position to offer a disruptive solution addressing the private duty franchise market.
 Furthermore, the private duty industry is ripe for a disruption on how services are delivered and that there is a need for improving the cost inefficiencies in running an agency.
 Our third line of attack for finding paying customers was to create what we call a non-franchise franchise, Keep Safe Care Affiliate program.
 Keep Safe Care will disrupt the private duty franchise model in two ways.

 Putting it altogether

 How can Keep Safe Care disrupt an industry?
 We looked at the whole infrastructure in private duty care and created a system that addresses and rectifies the major issues in this industry.
 We have reduced truancy and turnover to levels approaching 1%.
 In addition, we have discovered how to more effectively and efficiently run a private duty agency, adding capacity while lowering overhead costs.
 Together, these factors play into our three-pronged attack in this space.
 When we go direct to consumers, we save families $10K and $30K per year in caregiving costs.
 When we manage caregivers for caregiving organizations, we lower costs and add capacity.
-When we go head to head with private duty franchises through licensing our software, we let people start their own companies at a fraction of the cost of the existing franchising model.
+When we go head to head with private duty franchises through licensing our software, we let people start their own companies at a fraction of the cost of the existing franchising model and improve caregiver salaries by $5 to $8 per hour.
 While in the short term, Keep Safe Care licensing will most likely be our growth engine in adding revenues, in the long term we expect the vast majority of people will use Keep Safe Care Direct as do-it-yourself consumers, allowing them to find and receive better care at a much more affordable price.
 Between Keep Safe Care and Keep Safe Care Direct, our goal is to own 50% to 70% of non-clinical caregiving industry with this disruptive new technology and methodology.